-I am an outdoor arts professional with nearly 30 years experience.
+I am an outdoor arts professional with over 30 years experience.
 My company, Artizani has been Arts Council England funded and works all over the world.
-I am currently a PhD candidate using Rhythmanalysis to investigate contemporary UK outdoor Arts.
+I’m also currently a PhD candidate using Rhythmanalysis to investigate contemporary UK outdoor Arts.

 Rhythmanalysis is a methodology proposed by Henri Lefebvre which analyses social behaviours using a combined time/space lens to understand the complex ‘symphony’ of rhythms present in everyday life.
 These include bodily rhythms, cosmic rhythms (such as day/night) as well as socially constructed rhythms such as work, leisure and consumption.

 ‘If one observes a crowd attentively at peak times, and especially if one listens to its murmur, one will discern in the apparent disorder currents and order that reveal themselves through rhythms’ (Lefebvre, 2004: 95)